 Food Festivals have become quite popular in the past few years in the country and have received pretty great footfall.
 With the fusion of Social Media and Food, the food festivals are trending these days and gaining popularity by the second and more and more people are looking to connect to these events in one way or the other.
 Find out about more such restaurant trends here.

-India has witnessed some great food festivals such as The Gourmet High Street 2015 which hosted India’s top celebrity chefs under one roof, The Street Food Festival 2016 which featured the famous street foods from all around the country and the latest of the festival lot, The Grub Fest Delhi, one of the biggest food festivals in the country.
-It ran from 14th-16th October 2016 and had something to offer to everyone.
+India has witnessed some great food festivals such as The Gourmet High Street which hosted India’s top celebrity chefs under one roof, The Street Food Festival which featured the famous street foods from all around the country and the latest of the festival lot, The Grub Fest Delhi, one of the biggest food festivals in the country.
 Apart from being a food truck festival with over 80 new and old restaurants serving their best to customers, The Grub Fest offered a movie screening each day to its visitors, each movie being related to food and the restaurant industry.
 It also included a Whiskey Tasting Session, Cocktail Mixology Class, and Live music line-up, giving a complete carnival feel to its visitors.

 Why Restaurants Must Participate in Food Festivals

 Food festivals are a great platform for the upcoming as well as the established restaurants to market their goods and display their best offerings to the huge crowd.
 It is a great medium to conduct market research and tests for upcoming ideas and dishes.